Galaxy-SynBioCAD/rp2paths/README.md

 # rp2paths

-RP2paths extracts the set of pathways that lies in a metabolic space file outputed by the RetroPath2.0 workflow.
-Source code may be found at the following location: [myExperiment.org](https://www.myexperiment.org/workflows/4987.html).
+RP2paths extracts the set of pathways that lies in a metabolic space file output by the RetroPath2.0 workflow.
+Source code may be found at the following location: [GitHub](https://github.com/brsynth/rp2paths).

 ## Information Flow

 ### Input

 Required information:
-    * RetroPath2.0 list of pathways CSV file output.
+* **ReatroPath2.0 Pathways**: List of pathways

 Advanced options:
-    * TimeOut: (default: 1800 seconds) Time out of the tool
+* **TimeOut**: (default: 1800 seconds) Time out of the tool
-    * Server URL: IP address of the rp2paths REST service
+* **Server URL**: IP address of the rp2paths REST service

 ### Output

-* RP2paths Pathways: describing all the indiviudal enumerated pathways that produce the compound of interest.
+* **RP2paths Pathways**: describes all the indiviudal enumerated pathways that produce the compound of interest.
-* RP2paths Compounds: describes the structure of all the chemical species involved in all the individual pathways.
+* **RP2paths Compounds**: describes the structure of all the chemical species involved in all pathways.

 ## Installing